fatherlinux/container-internals-lab/labs/lab-04/README.md

 ## Exercise 3
-The goal of this exercies is to understand the nature of a distributed systems environment with containers.
+The goal of this exercise is to understand the nature of a distributed systems environment with containers.
 Quickly and easily troubleshooting problems in containers requires distributed systems thinking.
 You have to think of things programatically.
 You can't just ssh into a server and understand the problem.
 You can execute commands in a sinlge pod, but even that might prevent you from troubleshooting things like network, or database connection errrors which are specific to only certain pods.
+This can happen because of persnickety differences in locations of your compute nodes in a cloud environment or code that only fails in unforseen ways at scale or under load.

-These types of problems can be the most difficult to troubleshoot, but we will learn how to figure things out quickly and easily.
-We will use a test application specifically built to break in random pods.
+We are going to simulate one of these problems by using a specially designed test application.
+In this exercise we will learn how to figure things out quickly and easily.

 Inspect each of the files and try to understand them a bit:
 ```